Symplectic Geometry of Anosov Flows in Dimension 3 and Bi-Contact Topology: Introduction

-By Theorem~\ref{main1}, the vector field which generates an Anosov flow lies in the intersection of a pair of positive and negative contact structures, i.e. a {\em bi-contact structure}.
-It turns out that this condition has dynamical interpretation and defines a large class of flows, named {\em projectively Anosov flows} (introduced in \cite{mitsumatsu}).
+By Theorem~\ref{main1}, the vector field which generates an Anosov flow in particular lies in the intersection of a pair of positive and negative contact structures, i.e. a {\em bi-contact structure}.
+Eliashberg-Thurston \cite{confoliations} and Mitsumatsu \cite{mitsumatsu} show that this condition in fact has dynamical interpretation and defines a large class of flows, named {\em projectively Anosov flows}.
 These are flows, which induce, via $\pi:TM\rightarrow TM/\langle X\rangle$, a flow with {\em dominated splitting} on $TM/\langle X\rangle$ (see Section~\ref{3}).
+From this viewpoint, Theorem~\ref{main1} should be seen as a significant extension of the dictionary between Anosov dynamical and symplectic geometric concepts, based on the equivalence between projectively Anosov flows and bi-contact structures, as observed by Eliashberg-Thurston and Mitsumatsu.

 We remark that projectively Anosov flows are previously studied in various contexts, under different names.
 In the geometry and topology literature, beside projectively Anosov flows, they are referred to as {\em conformally Anosov flows} and are studied from the perspectives of foliation theory~\cite{confoliations,noda,asaoka,colin}, Riemannian geometry of contact structures \cite{blperr,perr,hoz2} and Reeb dynamics \cite{hoz}.
 This is while, in the dynamical systems literature, the term conformally Anosov is preserved for another dynamical concept (for instance see \cite{kanai,sullivan,llave}) and the dynamical aspects of projectively Anosov flows are studied under the titles {\em flows with dominated splitting} (see \cite{beyond,pujals,impa,survdom,clinic}) or {\em eventually relatively pseudo hyperbolic flows} \cite{hps}.